Liberalia

 The ceremony was a "country" or rustic ceremony.
 The processional featured a large phallus which the devotees carried throughout the countryside to bring the blessing of fertility to the land and the people and protect the crops from evil.
 At the end of the procession, a virtuous and respected matron placed a wreath upon the phallus.

 The Procession of the Argei, celebrated on March 16 and 17, was related to Liberalia.
 The Argei were 27 sacred shrines created by the Numina, very powerful gods without form or face, found throughout the regions of Rome.
 However, modern scholars have not discovered their meaning or use.
 In the Argei celebration, 30 figures also called Argei were fashioned from rushes into shapes resembling men; later in the year they were tossed into the river(s).
 The origin of this celebration is not certain, but many scholars feel that it may have been a ritualistic offering meant to appease and praise the Numa and that the 30 argei probably represented the thirty elder Roman curiae, or possibly the 30 Latin townships.
 Other ancient scholars wrote that the use of the bulrush icons was meant to deter celebrants from human sacrifice, which was done to honor Saturn.
 Some historical documents indicate that the argei (the sacred places) took their names from the chieftains who came with Hercules, the Argive, to Rome and then occupied the Capitoline (Saturnian) Hill.
 There is no way at present to verify this information, but it does coincide with the belief that Rome was founded by the Pelasgians and the name Argos is linked to that group.

-While Liberalia is a relatively unknown event in modern times, references to Liberalia and the Roman goddess Libera are still found today online and in astrology.
+While Liberalia is a relatively unknown event in modern times, references to Liberalia and the Roman goddess Libera are still found in astrology.